 Atrial fibrillation (AF) is a supraventricular tachyarrhythmia characterized by uncoordinated atrial activation and variable ventricular response.
 Chronic AF may be paroxysmal (defined as recurrent AF >1 episode ≥30 seconds in duration that terminates spontaneously within 7 days), persistent (AF that is sustained >7 days or lasts <7 days but necessitates pharmacologic or electrical cardioversion), longstanding persistent (a subgroup of persistent AF, defined as continuous AF >1 year in duration), or permanent (refractory to cardioversion or accepted as a final rhythm).

-ECG shows P waves are absent and are replaced by rapid fibrillatory waves that vary in size, shape and timing, leading to an irregular ventricular response when atrioventricular (AV) conduction is intact.
+ECG shows P waves are absent and are replaced by rapid fibrillatory waves that vary in size, shape and timing, leading to an irregular ventricular response when atrioventricular conduction is intact.

 The term "lone AF" applies to patients younger than 60 years of age without echocardiographic or clinical evidence of cardiac, pulmonary, or circulatory disease.
+However, because definitions are variable, and all patients with AF have some form of pathophysiological basis, the term “lone AF” is potentially confusing and should not be used.

 The most common arrhythmias diagnosed in Wolff-Parkinson-White syndrome are atrioventricular reentrant tachycardia, atrial flutter and atrial fibrillation.
 Typically the heart rate varies between 150 and 240 bpm.
 Congenital cardiac abnormalities are strong risk factors (especially Ebstein anomaly).
-Typically presents in men in the teenage years or early 20s (often precipitated by exercise), and cardiac arrest or sudden cardiac death (rarely) can be the presenting scenario.

 Ectopic ventricular rhythm faster than 100 bpm lasting at least 30 seconds or requiring termination earlier due to hemodynamic instability.
 Ventricular tachycardia (VT) is defined on ECG by the presence of a wide complex tachycardia (QRS ≥120 msec) at a rate ≥100 bpm.
-Usually observed in ischemic cardiomyopathy, but idiopathic VT may also be observed in patients without structural heart disease.
+Usually observed in ischemic and non-ischemic cardiomyopathy, but idiopathic VT may also be observed in patients without structural heart disease.

 Impaired conduction from the atria to the ventricles, with various degrees of severity.
 Some patients may be asymptomatic.
 Signs and symptoms include heart rate <40 bpm, high (or, less commonly, low) blood pressure, cannon A waves, nausea or vomiting, and hypoxemia.
-May be classified by degree of atrioventricular (AV) block, and the severity of symptoms are not necessarily directly related.
+May be classified by degree of atrioventricular block, and the severity of symptoms are not necessarily directly related.
 Strong risk factors include AV-nodal blocking and antiarrhythmic medications, and increased vagal tone.
 May occur in patients with Lyme disease.

 Palpitations are defined as the abnormal awareness of one's own heartbeat.
-May present in non-life-threatening cardiac conditions (e.g., ventricular and atrial premature contractions, and supraventricular tachycardias) and potentially life-threatening conditions (e.g., ventricular tachycardia, hypertrophic cardiomyopathy, Brugada syndrome, and long QT syndrome ).
+May present in non-life-threatening cardiac conditions (e.g., ventricular and atrial premature contractions, and supraventricular tachycardias) and potentially life-threatening conditions (e.g., ventricular tachycardia, hypertrophic cardiomyopathy, Brugada syndrome, and long QT syndrome).
 Detailed evaluation of palpitations (e.g., rate and degree of regularity, association with position, presence on awakening) can help diagnose the type of arrhythmia present.

 Tachycardia, generally defined as a heart rate ≥100 bpm, can be a normal physiological response to a systemic process or a manifestation of underlying pathology.
 Several methods of classification of tachyarrhythmia are helpful in organising and assessing tachycardias.
 These include: sinus versus non-sinus causes; atrial versus ventricular arrhythmias; narrow- versus wide-complex tachycardias; regular versus irregular arrhythmias; and classification based on the site of origin of the arrhythmia.
-Tachycardia-bradycardia syndrome is classified under sinus node dysfunction.

-Typically presents with components of GI, constitutional and/or cardiovascular symptoms.
+Typically presents with components of gastrointestinal, constitutional and/or cardiovascular symptoms.
 Paroxysmal atrial tachycardia is a classic arrhythmogenic toxic manifestation of digoxin overdose.
 Initial workup should focus on determining whether the patient is hemodynamically compromised from the rhythm itself, and if so, consideration of digoxin immune antibody fragments (Fab) therapy if the patient is found to be digoxin toxic.

 BMJ Publishing Group